*This post contains affiliate links — as an Amazon Associate I earn from qualifying purchases. Please see my disclosure for details*.

 - salmon filets - I used 4-ounce skin on center-cut filets.
 If you use a different size or shape of salmon filet you may have to watch a little more closely and adjust the cook time accordingly.

 - dijon mustard - the base for the sauce for our maple mustard salmon!
 Mustard adds so much flavor without adding any calories!
 It's so great to cook with to add a little zest to your recipes.
+You can use whole grain Dijon mustard or plain Dijon mustard.

 - fresh garlic - definitely use fresh garlic (as opposed to jarred minced garlic or garlic powder).
 To make it easier, I like to use a garlic press to avoid having to mince it myself, and to minimize touching the garlic with my hands.
+If you like fresh garlic, you'll love my Cottage Cheese Alfredo!

 - red pepper flakes - I add red pepper flakes to almost all my meals -- I love spicy food, and to me a dish doesn't taste right if it doesn't have at least a little spice.
 You can omit the chili flakes entirely, or add them to your preference!